newsraft/newsraft/doc/project-goals.md

 concurrent and even in the case of a single feed update you are free to navigate the interface.

-#### Human readable update progress

-When updating multiple feeds, Newsraft will represent update progress as a count of processed feeds at the moment.
-This behavior seems quite expected, but in Newsboat, when updating multiple feeds, "progress" count shows some internal feed position indexes of feeds, which in most cases are out of order.
-Therefore you end up observing random numbers changing one after another, which do not carry any information about update progress as such.

 #### 4 times smaller codebase

 Newsraft's source lines of code count is around 9k, while Newsboat's is around